arsanig/coa-astro/src/posts/words-of-wisdom/dont-be-shy-to-confess-to-a-priest.md

 videoId: ""
 imgSrc: /assets/thumbnails/1997.webp
 lang: en
-title: "Don&#8217;t be shy to confess to a priest!"
+title: "Don't be shy to confess to a priest!"
 pubDate: 2020-02-07T12:00:34
 tags: ["wow"]
 ---